UMM-CSci-3601/intro-to-git/docs/MERGE_CONFLICTS.md

   `my-cool-feature`).
 That will bring up a dialog with several options.
   Go with the first one (probably "Merge", but possibly "Fast-forward").
 - On the command line
-  - Run `git checkout my-cool-feature` to check out the feature branch
+  - Run `git switch -c my-cool-feature` to check out the feature branch
   - Then run `git merge main` to merge in the new changes from `main`.
     - On the command line, `git merge <branch-name>` will merge the specified